lindafz/prime-number-algorithm-webflux/README.md

 * Maven update to load all required libraries
 * Run the SpringBoot or PrimenessnApplication from either IntelliJ or Eclipse

-## Unit Test and CI Pipeline
-* The project is configured using circleCI by default

 ## Documentation
 * All documents are under documents folder

 ## Port Configuration
 * application.properties - server.port=9091

-## Known Issues
-* The code is for demonstration puporse.
-Some code may not follow the best practice
-* No Java comments